Form I-9

 Final Thoughts

 Preparing for an ICE audit with the revised Form I-9 can seem daunting, but it doesn't have to be.
-You can confidently navigate this process by being proactive, informed, and compliant.
+You can confidently address this process by being proactive, informed, and compliant.
 Implementing these ten tips will strengthen your defenses, minimize potential penalties, and demonstrate your commitment to maintaining a legal and ethical workforce.

 Complete, Update and Retain Your Form I-9s Digitally